 The Metro Citizens Police Academy is an six-week course designed to offer citizens insight into modern-day policing through the classroom and hands-on training conducted by area police officers.
 Training will involved a variety of topics such as laws, ethics, investigations, firearms, emergency driving and much more!

 We hope citizens will enjoy this learning experience and use this opportunity to share with us their ideas, information and opinions on how to improve the quality of life in our community.
 The area officers look forward to working with and getting to know citizens who live in the communities they serve.
 We hope the graduates of the Metro Citizens Police Academy will take their knowledge into the community and educate others when the opportunity arises, thereby helping to keep Sartell a great place to live and work.
 The first class held in 2003 was a great success and those students have since formed a Metro Citizens Police Academy Alumni Association.

 The course begins the first week in September every year.
-It will be held at the St. Cloud Police Department, 101 11th Ave.
-N, St. Cloud, from 6p-10p and will continue each Thursday through the end of the 8 weeks.
+It will be held at the local police Departments, from 6p-9p and will continue each Thursday through the end of the 6 weeks.
 If you are a Sartell resident and would like to apply to the Metro Citizens Police Academy, please contact Deputy Chief Wayne Schreiner at (320) 251-8186.

 You may also pick up an application in our lobby between 7:30am and 4:00 pm M-F, or print the below application pages and mail/email back to us at Sartell Police Department; Attention MCPA, PO Box 334, Sartell, MN 56377 or email email@example.com.

 The Crime Free Program is a partnership between the Sartell Police Department, the owners and managers of a particular property and the residents to keep drugs and other illegal activity out of our community.